Hindolch/InfersafeV2/README.md

 venv\Scripts\python.exe -m tests.edge_cases.edge_case_4_adversarial_payloads --local-app
 ```

-## What Did Not Fully Meet The Assignment
+## What Did Not Fully Meet The Production-grade norms
 The incomplete parts were the GPU-heavy end-to-end backend proofs through `vLLM`:
 - a fully measured KV-cache degradation/recovery experiment with real backend throughput numbers
 - a full multi-replica benchmark with all three intended `vLLM` backends healthy at once